Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Conclusion

 \section{Conclusion}

-The presented approach effectively identifies and visualizes the speech Mel-spectrogram pattern differences in preschool-age CWS and CWNS while speaking perceptually fluently in two challenging conditions: speaking in stressful situations and narration.
-To our knowledge, \textit{PASAD} is the first approach that leveraged the \textit{HyperNetwork} structure on multi-modal sensing data. \textit{PASAD} utilizes the speaker’s physiological response for effective acoustic analysis and makes classification decisions using only speech information; ergo, it is not a multi-modal sensor data integration approach but a speech analysis approach that is adaptive to the speaker's situational physiological arousal.
-For a comprehensive comparison, this paper compares \textit{PASAD} with multiple multi-modal classifiers and speech classifiers, all of which \textit{PASAD} outperforms.
+To our knowledge, \textit{PASAD} is the first approach that leveraged the \textit{HyperNetwork} structure on multi-modal human sensing data. \textit{PASAD} utilizes the speaker’s physiological response for effective acoustic analysis and makes classification decisions using only speech information; ergo, it is not a multi-modal sensor data integration approach but a speech analysis approach.
+However, for a fair comparison, this paper compares \textit{PASAD} with multiple multi-modal classifiers and speech classifiers, all of which \textit{PASAD} outperforms.
 Its high efficacy establishes that \textit{CWS}’s distinct speech-motor-control is dynamic in nature and conforms to the respective speaker’s situational emotional reactivity.
 Our comprehensive evaluation of multiple speech conditions, ablation evaluation, and several baselines establish \textit{PASAD}’s efficacy, expressiveness, and generalizability.
-Finally, the presented interpretation discussion in section \ref{Interpretation:discussion} shows the PASAD's feasibility in understanding CWS’s SMC deviations and corresponding speech articulators, making PASAD highly impactful for practical use.
+Furthermore, the presented interpretation discussion demonstrates \textit{PASAD}'s potential impact in enabling personalized speech-motor-control related intervention generation to \textit{CWS}.